Copyright 2021 Hospice North Hastings – site by

 There is no charge for any of the Hospice’s programs however donations are encouraged and welcomed.

 Yes.
-Families are encouraged and welcomed to stay either at the bedside or in the family accommodation room.
+Families are encouraged and welcome to stay either at the bedside or in the family accommodation room.